xyrotech/orin/README.md

 git clone https://github.com/xyrotech/orin.git && composer install
 ```

-Update <code>/tests/configs/config.test.php</code> with your own authentication.
-Be sure to change the username and test name at the bottom of the config to match the account information.
+Create your on config.php based on <code>/tests/configs/config.test.php</code> with your own authentication.
+Be sure to change the username at the bottom of the config to match the account information.

 ```bash
 composer test